ABC Organic Gardener Magazine latest issue magazine cover.

 OG 139 A wood duck in a tree_iStock

 Sometimes, the first time I realise something’s in flower, is when I hear the low hum of bees (or in some cases flies).
 And my accompaniment right through the heavy rains of last winter and spring were the frogs.
-The myriad frog noises were made mainly by common eastern froglets, whistling tree frogs and pobblebonks.
+Common eastern froglets, whistling tree frogs, and pobblebonks create a myriad of frog noises.

 The growing silence of the natural world